 Deer Valley Resort

-There are a lot of ways to tackle Deer Valley's six mountains, so let's start right to the top.
+There are a lot of ways to tackle Deer Valley's six mountains, so let's start right at the top.
 From the curbside ski valet, head for the Silver Lake Express and travel to the Sterling Express quad and speed up to the 9,400-foot summit of Bald Mountain.
 There, you have your choice of runs down the mountain while the Wasatch and Sultan Express quads at the base quickly get you back up to play on this beautiful peak.
 For intermediate and advanced skiers, it's worth finding your way over to Little Baldy Peak for the long run down Jordanelle, named for its sweeping views of Jordanelle Reservoir on the resort's east face.
 Whisk through luxury homes down the long, fast trail and reward yourself with a scenic gondola ride back up the mountain.

 You can also follow in the path of Olympians, who during the 2002 Winter Olympic Games competed in freestyle moguls and alpine slalom events.
 Race against the clock or your friends: Deer Valley, like the other Park City-area resorts, features the Nastar Ski Racing slalom experience.
 Deer Valley also showcases some of the best glade skiing through seemingly perfect lines of wintry aspens.